Long Term Care (LTC) Premium Deduction

 Care

-The deduction of tax qualified long-term care insurance policies is increased each year due to inflation.
+The deduction of tax-qualified long-term care insurance policies is increased each year due to inflation.
 Thus, the long-term care insurance deduction can be considered a retirement subsidy.
-However, you need to check if your newly purchased long-term care insurance policies offers the tax deductible opportunity.
-See other tax deduction including medical expense deductions.
+However, it’s important to verify whether your newly purchased long-term care insurance policy offers tax-deductible benefits.

 Long Term Care Deduction Limitations

 Each year, the LTC or Long Term Care insurance deduction limits are evaluated and often adjusted for inflation- see the amounts in the tables below.
-As an example, a married filing jointly couple age 70 or older who both have the right kind of long-term care insurance policy can deduct as much as $11,920.
 Important: This is only available to tax-qualified health-based long-term care insurance policies.

 If you require long term care, it might be tax deductible.
 This long-term care must be medically necessary, e.g. for preventive, therapeutic, treating, rehabilitative, personal care, or other services.
-See Medical and Dental Expenses (Including the Health Coverage Tax Credit) for a full list of qualifying services.
+See Medical and Dental Expenses for a full list of qualifying services.
 Generally, the cost of meals and lodging at an assisted-living facility or nursing home is included if the reason for being there is to get qualified medical care.

 In comparison, linked-benefit Long Term Care or LTC policies, such as life insurance and/or annuity policies with long term care benefits, in most cases DO NOT qualify for the insurance or premium tax deduction.

-Similar to the tax deduction, like the deduction for long-term-care services, the long term care insurance premium is an itemized deduction for medical expenses.
-Check on the given threshold by tax year, age, etc.:
+The long-term care insurance premium is an itemized deduction for medical expenses.
+Check the given threshold by tax year, age, etc.:

 Attention: If you are self-employed, you might be able to deduct premiums paid for long-term-care insurance as an adjustment to income without having to itemize.